AliSoftware/OHGridView/README.md

 Its API is very similar to the API of UITableView : it can reuses/recycle cells to avoid too much allocations and it uses tiling to avoid having a too big memory footprint.

-You can configure its properties like rowHeight, columnCount, É
+You can configure its properties like rowHeight, columnCount, ...

 # How to integrate in your project